olivierbeltrandocintoo/quarkus-health-noPreDestroy-kotlin/README.md

 The sources contain 3 files

-- `Endpoint.java` which exposes:
+- `Endpoint.kt` which exposes:
   - expose <http://localhost:8080/> that accesses a "DbSource" then release it manully
   - expose <http://localhost:8080/auto> that accesses a "DbSource" then release it automatically thanks to the `@PreDestroy`

-- `DbSource.java` that emulates a pool of 4 tokens (like a DbPool)
+- `DbSource.kt` that emulates a pool of 4 tokens (like a DbPool)
   - `aquire` tries to acquire a token and immediately returns upon success
   - when the pool is exhausted `acquire` will block up to 3s then throw
   - `release` returns a token to the pool
-  - `DbSource.java` is marked as `@RequestScoped` and has a `@PreDestroy` method that does the `release` when the request is finished
+  - `DbSource.kt` is marked as `@RequestScoped` and has a `@PreDestroy` method that does the `release` when the request is finished

-- `ReadinessAndLiveness.java` that implements HealCheck that tries to aquires a token
+- `ReadinessAndLiveness.kt` that implements HealCheck that tries to aquires a token

 ## The issue